Using CBD to Optimize Your Fitness Performance

 If you want guidance about how CBD and exercise go together for building muscle, look no further than James “Flex” Lewis – winner of seven Olympia 212 titles.

 When you’re lifting weights, you’re going to strain muscles and joints.
 Pain is unavoidable, but you don’t have to let it interfere with your training.
-Lewis is no exception to this rule, which is why he chooses CBD topicals for his joint pain issues.
+Lewis is no exception to this rule, which is why he chooses cbdMD Freeze with menthol for his overworked joints.

-Topical pain relief formulas like CBD Freeze and CBD Recover make particularly great choices for people who are prone to joint pain.
-Both blend well-known, FDA-approved topical pain relievers with varying concentrations of CBD.
+Topical pain relief formulas like cbdMD Freeze and cbdMD Recover make particularly great choices for people who are prone to common joint soreness.
+Both utilize well-known, FDA-approved topical pain relievers.
 These provide highly-targeted relief where you need it most at any point in the day.

 Q: Should I take CBD before or after working out?